-When you’re a vegetarian in Germany, you might be worried that you won’t find any food to eat.
+When you’re looking for vegetarian food in Germany, you might be worried that you won’t find any food to eat.
 After all, isn’t Germany the country of sausage and schnitzel?

 Earlier this year I traveled to Germany.
 I spent several weeks between Frankfurt, Dusseldorf, Cologne, Baden-Baden and Berlin, exploring the country and indulging in many of its most delicious vegetarian dishes.
-Keep reading to see what you can expect to enjoy as a vegetarian in Germany.
+Keep reading to see what you can expect to enjoy when you’re eating vegetarian German food.

 Breakfast for a Vegetarian in Germany